TN 5 (05-18)

 In some instances, an Executive Order (EO) of the President or a specific Federal law may authorize a government agency’s use of the SSN.
-However, the fact that there is no specific Federal statutory authority for a government agency to use the SSN does not preclude an agency from doing so.
-See RM 10201.010 for a discussion of non-program uses of the SSN.
+However, the fact there is no specific Federal statutory authority for a government agency to use the SSN does not preclude an agency from doing so.

-Any government agency that asks an individual to furnish his/her SSN must inform the individual:
+Any government agency that asks an individual to furnish his or her SSN must inform the individual:

 the uses that will be made of the information.

-SSA complies with this requirement by including a “Privacy Act Statement” on all SSA standard forms.
+We comply with this requirement by including a “Privacy Act Statement” on all agency standard forms.

-SSA does not have any implementation or enforcement authority for Section 7 of the Privacy Act.
+We do not have any implementation or enforcement authority for Section 7 of the Privacy Act.
 That authority rests with the Office of Management and Budget (OMB).
-Other government agencies that question how the Privacy Act might affect their collection and use of the SSN should be referred to OMB or the appropriate State's Attorney General's office.
+We should refer other government agencies that inquire how the Privacy Act might affect their collection and use of SSNs to OMB.

 c.
 Section 205(c)(2)(C)(ii) of the Act (42 U.S.C. § 405(c)(2)(C)(ii) Parents’ SSN, Child Support Enforcement (CSE)

-Allows the Secretary of Agriculture to require participants in the food stamp program (i.e., retailers and wholesalers) to furnish their SSNs and to use the SSN for other administrative purposes or enforcement of the Food Stamp Act of 1977.
-SSA policy allows verification of food stamp program participants’ SSNs for the Department of Agriculture without written consent.
+Allows the Secretary of Agriculture to require participants in SNAP (i.e., retailers and wholesalers) to furnish their SSNs and to use the SSN for other administrative purposes or enforcement of the Food Stamp Act of 1977.
+Our policy allows verification of SNAP participants’ SSNs for the United States Department of Agriculture without written consent.

 e.
 Section 205(c)(2)(C)(viii) of the Act (42 U.S.C. § 405(c)(2)(C)(viii)), New Government Programs (10/90)